-(1) There are no material IFRS differences for the IPO Acquisitions that are not prepared under IFRS.
-As such, no adjustments are required or have been made to the financial statements of the IPO Acquisitions to align with IFRS.

-(2) The following table records amortization on intangible assets acquired in the IPO Acquisitions.
+- (1) Except as explained in footnote (6), there are no material IFRS differences for the IPO Acquisitions that are not prepared under IFRS.
+As such, no adjustments are required or have been made to the financial statements of the IPO Acquisitions to align with IFRS. - (2) The following table records amortization on intangible assets acquired in the IPO Acquisitions.